Numerical study of the sharp stratification limit towards bilayer models: The sharp stratification limit

 where $\mathcal{C}_{\delta,\mu}(k)$ is defined as in \eqref{eqn:def:mathcalC} but with $\mu$ possibly different from $1$.
 Now the same discussion as in Section \ref{subsection:csq:ebc} holds: a solution $\mathcal{U}^*_{\delta,\mu}(t,x,r)$ of the form

 which is in $H^{s}$ at $t=0$ exhibits exponential growth, even in $L^2$ norm:

-In other words, the previous conclusion still holds: because of the Kelvin-Helmholtz instabilities, it does not seem to be possible to define solutions of (the non-dimensional form of) \eqref{eqn:euler:isopycnal:Vb}, on a time interval $[0,T]$ independent of $\delta$ and $\mu$, for generic initial data in a Sobolev space.
+In other words, because of the Kelvin-Helmholtz instabilities, it does not seem to be possible to define solutions of (the non-dimensional form of) \eqref{eqn:euler:isopycnal:Vb}, on a time interval $[0,T]$ independent of $\delta$ and $\mu$, for generic initial data in a Sobolev space.
 In fact, the smaller the value of $\mu$, the faster the exponential growth is.
-This is in sharp contrast with the expected reduced model at $\delta = \mu = 0$: indeed, the bilayer shallow-water equations are well-posed in Sobolev spaces, even at the non-linear level (under a hyperbolicity condition, see \cite[Chapter B, Section 6]{Duchene2022a} and references within).
-This can be understood through the following formal argument: our findings show that the low frequencies, i.e. $|k|\leq k_{\min,\delta,\mu}$ seem to be stable, i.e. $\Im(c) \approx 0 $ - this last approximation seems to hold only asymptotically in $\delta$, see Figure \ref{fig:clf} and Conjecture \ref{conj}.
+This is in sharp contrast with the expected reduced model at $\delta = \mu = 0$: indeed, the bilayer shallow-water equations are well-posed in Sobolev spaces, even at the non-linear level (under a hyperbolicity condition, see \cite[Chapter B, Section 6]{Duchene2022a} and references \nv{therein}).
+This can be understood through the following formal argument: our findings show that the low frequencies, i.e. $|k|\leq k_{\min,\delta,\mu}$ are stable, i.e. $\Im(c) \approx 0 $ - this last approximation seems to hold only asymptotically in $\delta$, see Figure \ref{fig:clf} and Conjecture \ref{conj}.
 However, it appears that $k_{\min,\delta,\mu} \approx \frac{1}{\sqrt{\mu}}$, so that when formally setting $\mu = 0$, all frequencies are stable. \FloatBarrier